aspirlidaki/honeypot/README.md

 ## Method

 Each attacker IP is turned into a TF-IDF vector where each dimension corresponds to a credential pair.
-The IDF score for a pair is `log(N / df)`, where N is the total number of IPs and df is how many IPs tried that pair — so rare pairs get a high score and common pairs get a low one.
+The IDF score for a pair is `log(N / df)`, where N is the total number of IPs and df is how many IPs tried that pair , so rare pairs get a high score and common pairs get a low one.

 Before computing IDF, two types of credential are removed from the vocabulary.
 First, credentials used by more than 10% of all IPs are treated as stopwords and dropped entirely.
-These are so common that sharing them tells you nothing about botnet membership, and because of how L2 normalisation works, IDF alone is not enough to neutralise their effect on cosine similarity — they have to be removed from the vector space completely.
+These are so common that sharing them tells you nothing about botnet membership, and because of how L2 normalisation works, IDF alone is not enough to neutralise their effect on cosine similarity ,they have to be removed from the vector space completely.
 Second, credentials tried by only one IP (singletons) are also dropped, since they cannot link any two IPs and only weaken the vectors of the IPs that carry them.

 After filtering, cosine similarity between the TF-IDF vectors is used as the edge weight in a graph — two IPs get an edge if their cosine similarity is at least 0.10.
 Leiden community detection then finds groups of densely connected IPs, which correspond to probable botnets.